proxeeus/tablemorph/README.md

 1. Launch TableMorph
 2. Choose an option from the main menu:
    - Generate a single wavetable
+   - Generate a single-cycle wavetable
    - Morph with samples
    - Batch generate wavetables
+   - Batch generate single-cycle wavetables
    - Batch morph wavetables
-3. Generated wavetables will be saved to:
+3. Generated files will be saved to:
+   - Multi-frame wavetables: `wavetables` directory
+   - Single-cycle wavetables: `singlecycles` directory
-   - The local `wavetables` and `morphs` directories
+   - Morphed wavetables: `morphs` directory
    - Your Vital wavetables directory (if enabled)

 ## Using Your Wavetables in Vital